BEng/MEng Joint Computing and Mathematics

 Very useful A-levels**

-*If you are not able to take A-level Further Maths to A2, you should take an STEP Maths qualification instead of the Further Maths A-level.
+*If you are not able to take A-level Further Maths to A2, you should take the STEP III Maths qualification instead of the Further Maths A-level.
 Some candidates choose to take Further Maths independently through a local Further Maths Network Centre.

-**We do not accept ICT, Business Studies and General Studies.
+**We do not accept ICT, Business Studies, General Studies and Critical Thinking.

 We should emphasise that, with the exception of the required A-level Maths, A-level Further Maths and the A-levels we do not accept, Category 2 is only a set of suggestions.
 If your A-level selection does not match this exact pattern, you should not worry unduly.